 3. Saniya Malhotra: Photograph

-The extremely gracious Saniya Malhotra as Miloni is soaked in melancholy, written like a poem.
+The extremely gracious Saniya Malhotra as Miloni is soaked in melancholy, like a poem.
 She is a CA Foundation topper now preparing for CA Inter, says her Father.
-After this scene only we get to see Miloni: who is in a textile shop middled between a Mother and Sister selecting her dress – overriding and excluding her interests.
 They selects pink over yellow.
 She doesn’t have a voice.
-We get a holded mirror shot of Miloni looking into the mirror with the Yellow Salwar after the fuss is over.
+There is a shot of Miloni looking into the mirror with the Yellow Salwar after the fuss is over.
 It’s her real self that is reflected.
-Saniya’s nuanced acting has a lyrical envity surrounding, which strips slowly when Rafi comes to her Life.
-He writes to his grandmother, ‘Her eyes are full of questions but also full of answers, her smile takes away all the troubles, And her laugh, remember the first rains in our farm?
-Her name is beautiful too, Noorin!
-Miloni wants to be this Noorin of Rafi.
-She don’t want to be or isn’t, the lady in the Hoardings of Anmol Sir’s coaching institute.

 2. Nivin Pauly: Moothon

 Nivin Pauly, the actor who’s largely classified with the tag ‘safe zone’ does every effing thing that you’ll never ever anticipate from him.
-Nivin is Akbar, a character who has an enigmatic two-phased timeline.
+Himself as Akbar, a character who has an enigmatic two-phased timeline.
 In Bombay he is Bhai, a gangster smug who smokes dope all the time and forwards a child trafficking business.
 He is outright vigious.
-Bhai blabbers a story about a man who came to Mumbai a long time ago, who survived the gullies by doing miscellaneous jobs and from getting hit by cops.
 He says he killed him.
 Probably Akbar is referring to himself.
 The backstory he has buried deep inside.
-We get cut to this backstory after an important revelation at the interval block, Nivin Pauly returns to his forte.
-But even here, pauly seems to be out of his zone.
-He is an adept at Kuthu Ratheeb.
 His sexuality is beautifully decorated.
 A mirror scene where he relives a beautiful moment with a feminine glance is the best Nivin has ever done in his whole career so far.
-The kind of psychological transition that Akbar goes through when Mulla’s track is lost and a forthcoming breakdown with Shashank is exquisitely inhibited and exhibited by Pauly.
 Undoubtedly a career redefining performance.

 1. Mammootty: Peranbu